aurule/qyf-bot/guides/help-topics.md

 Requirements:

 * The `name` must be unique across all help topics
+* The `title` can be any short string for the topic's contents
 * The `title` can be any descriptive string for the topic's contents
 * The `help` method must return a string